DefectDojo/django-DefectDojo/docs/content/en/contributing/how-to-write-a-parser.md

 ### Test database

 To test your unit tests locally, you first need to grant some rights.
-Get your MySQL root password from the docker-compose logs by looking for the entry ```[Note] [Entrypoint]: GENERATED ROOT PASSWORD:```, login as root and issue the following commands:
+Get your MySQL root password from the docker-compose logs, login as root and issue the following commands:

 {{< highlight mysql >}}
 MYSQL> grant all privileges on test_defectdojo.* to defectdojo@'%';